 Neodymium is the most powerful Rare Earth compound available commercially.
 If not handled properly, especially when handling 2 or more magnets at once, fingers and other body parts can be pinched.
+Powerful attraction forces can cause neodymium magnets to slam together with great force and may catch you by surprise!
 Be keenly aware of this and wear appropriate protective equipment when handling and installing neodymium magnets.

-As previously mentioned, neodymium magnets are extremely strong and can cause physical injury.
+As mentioned, neodymium magnets are very strong and can cause physical injury.
 Small magnets are a choking hazard.
-There have been rare cases of children swallowing multiple magnets, causing intestinal injury requiring immediate medical attention and/or surgery.
+If swallowed, magnets can attach to one another through the intestinal walls.
+This requires immediate medical attention and can cause serious intestinal injury or death.
 Do not treat neodymium magnets the same as toy magnets and keep them away from children and babies at all times.

-Pacemakers, ICDs and other implanted medical devices can be adversely affected by strong magnetic fields.
-Some medically implanted devices come equipped with a magnetic field shutdown feature.
-Avoid placing neodymium magnets near these types of devices.
+Strong magnetic fields can adversely affect pacemakers, ICDs, and other implanted medical devices.
+Some implanted devices come equipped with a magnetic field shutdown feature.
+Avoid placing neodymium magnets near these types of devices at all times.

 Do not machine or drill neodymium magnets, as neodymium dust is extremely flammable and can present a fire hazard.